HABITAT HOMEOWNERSHIP PROGRAM

 3. Willingness to Partner.
 Households will partner with Grand Island Area Habitat for Humanity in several important ways.

 Sweat Equity – 500 hours.
-Sweat Equity hours can be earned on construction sites, at the Habitat ReStore or in our office.
+Sweat Equity hours can be earned on construction sites or our Habitat Administrative office.

 Applicant(s) must complete a series of homeowner education classes.